This is a ready reckoner - have a play to see what you might repay

 - Repayments start in the April following graduation.

-- There is no tuition fee inflation, so if you pay £9,000 in year one, you pay it for each year of study.
+- No tuition fee inflation as some universities will keep you at the rate you start on, so if you pay £9,250 in year one, you pay it for each year of study.

 Try the following changes to see how it affects your repayments...

-- If you're going into a profession with very high salaries for those at the top, try increasing 'Your salary growth'.
+- If you're going into a profession with very high salaries, try increasing 'Your salary growth'.

 - Similarly, if you're looking at a career where salaries tend to remain static, you could set this lower.

-- Try changing the size of the maintenance loan.
-This varies based on where you live, and where you study.
+- Try changing the size of the maintenance loan (unless you know how much you're getting/have got).
+The amount will vary based on where you study and your household income.

 If you are likely to take a long career break (unemployment, sabbatical, travelling the world, or raising children), switch to part-time work or retire within 30 years, then you are likely to repay substantially less during that time - but the calculator can't factor this in.